 (7)(a) Eligible entities must submit their grant proposals on the most current form prescribed by the Oregon Department of Education.
 The department shall publish the current request for proposals solicitation forms on the department’s website.

-(b) If an eligible entity that has applied for a competitive Oregon Farm-to-School Program technical assistance grant is unable to provide the information required in the request for proposals, then the grant applicant must provide an explanation why the information cannot be provided.
+(b) If an eligible entity that has applied for a competitive Oregon Farm-to-School technical assistance grant is unable to provide the information required in the request for proposals, then the grant applicant must provide an explanation why the information cannot be provided.
 Grant applicants may submit additional information that will aid the department in evaluating their grant proposals.

 (8)(a) To be considered by the Oregon Department of Education, the grant proposals submitted by eligible entities must include the following information:

-(A) The name of the entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Program procurement grant or competitive Oregon Farm-to-School Program education grant, respectively, or the entities that would contribute to the success of the Oregon Farm-to-School Grant Program, which will receive technical assistance, training, or resources;
+(A) The type(s) of the entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Grant for reimbursement of Oregon Foods or competitive Oregon Farm-to-School education grant, respectively, or the entities that would contribute to the success of the Oregon Farm-to-School Program, which will receive technical assistance, training, or resources;

 (B) The name of the person who will serve as the grant applicant’s primary contact regarding the grant proposal and that person’s contact information, including the primary contact’s email address and telephone number;